Luiza que está no Canadá: Initial repercussion and response

-Results
+Aftermath

 Return to Brazil

 Luiza returned to Brazil on the 17th and was confined for two days in a hotel in the Ibirapuera region; she stated that she hadn't come back yet so as not to cause a commotion.
 She commented: "[...] if I told you that I was coming back, it would be more turmoil than it already is, which neither I nor my parents wanted."
 She was relatively nervous about coming back and anxious about the repercussion of the advertisement; "[it] was pretty impactful."
 Luiza declared that she found out that it was popular on the Internet through Facebook and two friends who showed her the meme, causing her to get scared and consider deleting her Twitter account.
 According to a publication on the 19th, Luiza had not yet been recognized on the streets or at the hotel.
 After her return, Luiza starred in her own ad, replacing the previous one starring Geraldo.
 Luiza also participated in Jornal Hoje, Encontro com Fátima Bernardes and Esquenta!